Sayomphon/Stock-Analysis-using-FinBERTandBART/README.md

   This code sets up an evaluation framework for assessing the performance of a pre-trained model before fine-tuning
 #### 21.)
 Print evaluation results before fine-tuning
   The code snippet prints several key evaluation metrics for a model before the fine-tuning process.
+#### 22.)
+Fine-tune the pre-trained model with 20 epochs
+  This code snippet aims to fine-tune a pre-trained model using a custom function named custom_fine_tune.
+The function is called with several arguments: pretrained_model, tokenizer, train_dataset, val_dataset, output_dir, and epochs.

 #### 16.)
 Creating an Interactive UI
   The code uses ipywidgets to create a form where users can input their Alpha Vantage API Key, News API Key, and the stock symbol.
 #### A button is available for users to click to perform stock analysis and display the results.